dcchan98/cpp_training_ground/README.md

   - Generate single file and copy all
   - optional flag to remove print and pprint and cout
   - optional flag to run
   - optional flag to copy to clipboard

-  - leetcode mode
-      - optional flag to remove main (for leetcode)
-      - optional parameter (class name) to have generated file only include that class  (for leetcode)
+  - single_class python parameter, follow by the class name to copy , for leetcode as leetcode submissions just require the Solution class

 # TODO Clion being free for practice , and good ui, and me being a fan of jetbrains, and setting up run configs to use std=c++23 , as well as run config for python